canjs/canjs/docs/can-guides/introduction/technical.md

 ### Template minification

-While templates provide obvious benefits to application maintainability, they can be a bane on performance unless they are correctly integrated into the build tool chain.
+While templates provide obvious benefits to application maintainability, they can be a chore to correctly integrate into the build tool chain.

-An ecosystem library called [steal-stache](../../steal-stache.html) provides an easy hook to load Stache templates using ES6 import statements and include the compiled templates into the minified result of the build.
+The [steal-stache] library provides an easy hook to load [can-stache] templates using [StealJS](http://stealjs.com) and include the compiled templates into the minified result of the build.

-Steal-stache returns a renderer function that will render the template into a document fragment.
+[steal-stache] returns a renderer function that will render the template into a document fragment.

 ```javascript
 import todosStache from "todos.stache"
 todosStache([{name: "dishes"}]) //-> <documentFragment>
 ```

-When the build is run, this import statement will tell StealJS that "todos.stache" is a dependency, and will include it in the minification like any other script dependencies in the application.
+When the build is run, this import statement will tell StealJS that "todos.stache" is a dependency, and will include an already parsed representation in the build result.

 ### In-template dependency declarations

-[can-view-import](../../can-view-import.html) is a feature that allows templates to be entirely self-sufficient.
-You can load custom elements, helpers, and other modules straight from a template file like:
+[can-view-import](../../can-view-import.html) allows templates to import their dependencies like other modules.
+You can import custom elements, helpers, and other modules straight from a template module like:

 ```
 <can-import from="components/my_tabs"/>